Search

 Power Outages

 The inherent danger during a major power outage is panic, therefore, all Campus personnel should attempt to remain calm.
 In the event of a major, campus-wide outage, the Seminary has emergency generators that will immediately provide power to some areas of the campus.
-To report a minor, localized power outage, call: Safety & Security, 267-400-2438.

 Remember, keep flashlights and batteries in key locations throughout your work areas or room.
 In Case of a Major, Campus-Wide Outage: remain calm and follow directions from the Security Department for immediate action.
 If evacuation of a building is required, see “Facility Evacuation Guidelines:”